10up/snapshots/README.md

 A snapshot can contain files, the database, or both.
 Snapshot files (`wp-content/`) and WordPress database tables are stored in Amazon S3.
 General snapshot meta data is stored in Amazon DynamoDB.

-## Why Replace the Old WP Snapshots
+## Why Replace the Old WP Snapshots?

 The old WP Snapshots was built as a standalone PHP script.
 This made it difficult to use and install on different environments.
 The new Snapshots is built as a WP-CLI command making it much more flexible.